PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_aws_dedicated_connection.md

 ### Required

-- `account_uuid` (String) The UUID of the contact that will be billed.
+- `account_uuid` (String) The UUID for the billing account that should be billed.
-		Example: a2115890-ed02-4795-a6dd-c485bec3529c
-- `autoneg` (Boolean) Whether the port auto-negotiates or not, this is currently only possible with 1Gbps ports and the request will fail if specified with 10Gbps.
+- `autoneg` (Boolean) Whether the port auto-negotiates or not.
+This is currently only possible with 1Gbps ports and the request will fail if specified with 10Gbps.
 - `aws_region` (String) The region that the new connection will connect to.

 	Example: us-west-1
-- `description` (String) The description of this connection.
+- `description` (String) A brief description of this connection.
-		Example: AWS Hosted connection for Foo Corp
-- `pop` (String) The desired location for the new AWS Hosted Connection.
+- `pop` (String) The POP in which the dedicated port should be provisioned (the cloud on-ramp).

 	Example: DAL1
 - `service_class` (String) The service class for the given port, either long haul or metro.
+Specify metro if the cloud on-ramp (the `pop`) is in the same market as the source ports (the ports to which you will be building out virtual circuits).

 	Enum: ["longhaul","metro"]
-- `speed` (String) The desired speed of the new connection.
+- `speed` (String) The desired capacity of the port.

-		Enum: []"1gps", "10gbps"]
+	Enum: ["1Gps", "10Gbps"]
 - `subscription_term` (Number) The billing term, in months, for this connection.

 	Enum: ["1", "12", "24", "36"]

 ### Optional

-- `loa` (String) A base64 encoded string of a PDF of a LOA
+- `loa` (String) A base64 encoded string of a PDF of the LOA that AWS provided.

 	Example: SSBhbSBhIFBERg==
 - `should_create_lag` (Boolean) Create the dedicated connection as a LAG interface.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
-- `zone` (String) The desired AWS Availability zone of the new connection.
+- `zone` (String) The desired AWS availability zone of the new connection.

 	Example: "A"

 ### Read-Only